 From Emmy-award winning local writer Susan Soon He Stanton, this riveting new play takes place backstage in a series of hurried and hushed conversations between the scenes of Romeo and Juliet.

-This production shares a cast with Jordan Cho’s production of Romeo and Juliet, opening the following week.
+This production runs in rep and shares a cast with Romeo and Juliet.

 What happens when love wins but lessons of accountability and compassion are learned too little too late?